jdittrich/userNeedResearchBook/text/communicateResults.md

 your findings will make it easier for yourself to remember your findings and you may be even able to improve your analysis further.

-This chapter is different than the others.
+This chapter is different from the others.
 In the chapters before, the focus was on the research itself.
-But what works well is highly dependend on what your audience is familiar with—and this is something that I can't know.
+But what works well is highly dependent on what your audience is familiar with—and this is something that I can't know.
 So I could give advice on how to create a _persona_, but if your colleges base their work mainly on another framework, like _Jobs-To-Be-Done_ the persona would not help.

-Because of this, the chapter gives some general advice, shows standard representations (like diagrams and scenarios) and the formats is mentions are conventional (like slidedecks and reports).
+Because of this, the chapter gives some general advice, shows standard representations (like diagrams and scenarios) and the formats is mentions are conventional (like slide decks and reports).

 ## Consider the audiences needs